DoctorKhan/The-Social-Game-Book/src/30_part/190_part_iii_intro.md

 *   **Social programming** operating at scales never before possible
 *   **Existential threats** requiring cooperation precisely when division was being systematically amplified

-"We can't just go back to traditional community models," Marcus observed.
-"The scale and sophistication of modern manipulation requires new approaches.
-We need to build immunity to these systems while creating alternatives that work in the modern world."
+The insight became clear: We can't just go back to traditional community models.
+The scale and sophistication of modern manipulation requires new approaches.
+We need to build immunity to these systems while creating alternatives that work in the modern world.

 ## The Reconstruction Plan